About

 Industry Forecast

 Environmental concerns will continue to affect mining operations.
 Increasingly, government regulations are restricting access to land and restricting the type of mining that is performed in order to protect native plants and animals and decrease the amount of water and air pollution.
-As population growth expands further into the countryside, new developments are competing for land with mine operators, and residents are increasing their opposition to nearby mining activities.
+As population growth expands further into the countryside, new developments compete with mine operators for land, and residents are increasing their opposition to nearby mining activities.
+These concerns, together with depletion of the most accessible coal deposits in the East, will result in a shift in coal production.
+Coal mining will increase in the Central, and particularly the Western, United States and decrease in the East.
+Overall, coal mining employment is expected to grow by 4 percent as rising demand for coal is coupled with limited productivity gains from more efficient and automated production operations.

-Employment in nonmetallic mineral mining should decline slightly -- 2 percent -- because of continued demand for crushed stone, cement, and gravel used in construction activities.
-Like the metal mining industry, the nonmetallic mineral mining industry is influenced by the strength of the industries that use nonmetals in the manufacture of their products; these are industries in which employment is impacted by swings in the economy.
-Nonmetallic minerals are used to make concrete and agricultural chemicals and also are used as materials in residential, nonresidential, and maintenance construction.
-The nonmetallic mineral mining industry experienced slight employment growth over the past decade, largely attributable to construction.
+Nonmetallic mineral mining should experience little change in employment.
+Although demand will continue to increase for crushed stone, sand, and gravel used in construction activities, advances in mining technology will require fewer workers for operation and maintenance of new mining machines.
+Like the metal ore mining industry, the nonmetallic mineral mining industry is influenced by the strength of the industries that use its outputs in the manufacture of their products.
+Nonmetallic minerals are used to make concrete and asphalt for road construction and also as materials in residential and nonresidential building construction.

 Related Degree Fields